Room temperature: Comfort temperatures

-In the recent past it was common for house temperatures to be kept below the comfort level; a 1978 UK study found average indoor home temperatures to be 15.8 C while Japan in 1980 had median home temperatures of 13 C to 15 C.
+Rooms may be maintained at an ambient temperature above the comfort temperature in hot weather, or below it in cold weather, if required by cost considerations or practical issues (e.g. lack of air conditioning or relatively high expense of heating).
+In the recent past, it was common for winter house temperatures to be kept below the comfort level; a 1978 UK study found average indoor home temperatures to be 15.8 C while Japan in 1980 had median home temperatures of 13 C to 15 C.